-Suppose you have a Solid-State Disk (or faster) that will be used for the homes, scratch and software storage.
+Suppose you have a Solid-State Disk (or faster, such as m.2 or NVMe) that will be used for the homes, scratch and software storage.

 Suppose you have mounted this disk on /exports and added the mount point into your fstab, which is automatically mounted after the machine is restarted.

 '''

-#We are assuming /exports are already created/mounted,
+#Remember, we are assuming /exports is already created/mounted

-if not create it first: mkdir /exports

 cd /exports

 #Make sure that you are on the correct path and see the data expected in this volume

-ls

 #Create the scratch and soft directories

 mkdir scratch soft

 #Create the symbolic links:

-ln -s /exports/soft /
+ln -s /exports/soft

-ln -s /exports/scratch /
+ln -s /exports/scratch

-#Installing the NFS utilities is later required
+#Install the NFS utilities, which are required later

-yum -y install nfs-utils
+dnf -y install nfs-utils

+#Add firewall rules to allow NFS traffic from WNs:

+firewall-cmd --permanent --zone=internal --add-service=nfs

+firewall-cmd --permanent --zone=internal --add-service=mountd

+firewall-cmd --permanent --zone=internal --add-service=rpc-bind

+#Activate the rules

+firewall-cmd --reload

 '''

-The NFS configuration is done on the same storage, Scratch, or Head Node we configured above.
-Edit /etc/exports to contain the following (Note, you have to change the IP addresses to reflect yours):
+The NFS server configuration is done on the same storage, scratch, or head node we configured above.
+Also, edit /etc/exports to contain the following (Note, you have to change the IP addresses to reflect yours):